What is SPSC?

 Program Objectives

-- Develop a support network of diverse peers across the entire province.
+• Develop a support network of diverse peers from across the province to provide opportunities for learning, collaboration, and support.

 Short Course Design